syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRangeSlider/TrackBar-Customization.md

 {% endtabs %}

-## TrackSelectionColor
+## Track Selection Color

-The color for the selected range or selected portion of track bar can be customized by setting the `TrackSelectionColor` property of SfRangeSlider.
+The color of the selected range or selected portion of the track bar can be customized by setting the `TrackSelectionColor` property of SfRangeSlider.

 {% tabs %}